Kaztec37/SoundSurfers/README.md

 You can download and intall Unity by following the link https://unity.com/download.

 ### CSound
 This Unity™ application uses the CSound package to play a synthesis of the frequency created from the scene texture.
 This allows the user to hear what they see.
-This makes the experience of the given sateliite imagry more immerive and interactive.
-This has applications for data analysis and public engagement.
+This makes the experience of the given satellite imagery more immerive and interactive.
+This has potential for enhanced data analysis and public engagement applications.

-To install the CSound package, you need to:
+To install the CSound package in Unity™, you need to:

 Step 1: Install git on you computer.
 You can download Git from this link: https://git-scm.com/downloads